 Whether you’re interested in history, art, or simply taking in the sights, Pont de l’Alma is a great destination for any visitor to Paris.
 Be sure to add it to your itinerary!

-Where is Pont de l’Alma tunnel?
+Where is the Pont de l’Alma tunnel?

 The Pont de l’Alma tunnel is in the 8th arrondissement of Paris.
-It crosses the Seine River and connects the Champ de Mars on the Right Bank with the Alma Bridge on the Left Bank.
-The tunnel was named for its location at the Alma bridge.
+It is situated along the Seine River and connects the Champ de Mars on the Right Bank with the Alma Bridge on the Left Bank.
+The former Pont d’Alma tunnel was named for its location at the Alma Bridge.